ThatMasterCoder/hack404Website/README.md

 - Building interactive modal components
 - Ensuring cross-browser compatibility

-## Future Enhancements

-- 🔄 Real-time updates with WebSockets
-- 🔐 User authentication and personalization
-- 📱 Push notifications for announcements
-- 🎮 Integration with Discord/Slack
-- 📊 Analytics dashboard for organizers
-- 🌍 Multi-language support

-## Contributing

-We welcome contributions!
-Please feel free to submit issues and pull requests.

 ## License

 This project is open source and available under the MIT License.

----

-**Built with ❤️ during Hack505 in Toronto, ON**

-*Bringing together students passionate about learning, innovation, and community.*